-- being over friendly with children; - having favourites; - taking photographs of children on their mobile phone; - engaging with a child on a one-to-one basis in a secluded area or behind a closed door; or, - using inappropriate sexualised, intimidating or offensive language.
+- being over friendly with children - having favourites - taking photographs of children on their mobile phone - engaging with a child on a one-to-one basis in a secluded area or behind a closed door; or, - using inappropriate sexualised, intimidating, or offensive language.

-Our school will ensure that staff are very clear about what appropriate behaviour is and are confident to share any low level concerns with the Head teacher.
+Our school will ensure that staff are very clear about what appropriate behaviour is and are confident to share any low-level concerns with the Associate Principal or Executive Principal.
 All unprofessional behaviour will be address at early stage with sensitivity and proportionality.
 Any weakness in the school safeguarding system that has allowed this behaviour to exist will be addressed.

-All low level concerns will be reported to the Head teacher who will follow the procedures in the policy to address these.
+All low-level concerns will be reported to the Associate Principal who will follow the procedures in the policy to address these.
 Low level concerns will be recorded and kept safe.
 They will be reviewed regularly to see if there are any emerging patterns in relation to an individual so that a decision can be made as to whether to escalate to an allegation that meets the harm threshold.

-Appendix 1: Definitions of safeguarding abuse and neglect
+Appendix 1: Definitions of abuse and neglect

-(Working Together' 2018 and 'Keeping Children Safe in Education' 2021)
+(Working Together' 2018 and 'Keeping Children Safe in Education' 2022)